The complete viola d’amore concertos

 Vivaldi wrote some of the earliest known works for viola d’amore.
 His first recorded connection with this instrument is dated to 1708 and 1709, when he was paid to supply viola d’amore strings by the Pio Ospedale della Pietà in Venice (an orphanage for young girls which was provided also with a conservatory where the composer taught), but his knowledge with the instrument probably dates back to twenty years ago.
 The first datable work for viola d’amore was composed in 1716 and included in the oratorio Juditha triumphans, written for the same Pio Ospedale and later he composed also Nisi Dominum and the eight viola d’amore concertos recorded here.

 Vivaldi probably guessed the commercial opportunity to compose for a popular instrument and to teach it.
-One of his pupils and possible dedicatee of several concertos, both for viola d’amore and violin, was one of the girls of the Pio Ospedale, the celebrated Anna Maria dal Violin (this surname replaces her unknown family name), who attained fame as a violinist and violinist teacher but also a cello, lute, harpsichord, mandolin and oboe virtuosa.
+One of his pupils and possible dedicatee of several concertos, both for viola d’amore and violin, was one of the girls of the Pio Ospedale, the celebrated Anna Maria dal Violin (for more information about her, you can read our review of La Venezia di Anna Maria).
+Anna Maria attained fame as a violinist and violinist teacher but also as a cello, lute, harpsichord, mandolin and oboe virtuosa.
 The viola d’amore concertos which seem to be dedicated to her are RV393 and RV397, were “AMore” is written in capital letters in the title and may allude to Anna Maria as their soloist.

 The viola d’amore sound is definitely more relaxing than the sound of the violin and, in comparison with it, it may appear dull and pale – but, if you forget the violin for a while, the richness and sweetness of the ancient instrument cannot fail to be stunning, especially when it is played with the passion and enthusiasm of Rachel Barton Pine, one of the modern passionate of this instrument and, moreover, a violin virtuosa.